-a.
+- a.
 Detail how the Eligible Entity will require prospective subgrantees to certify that they are qualified to meet the obligations associated with a Project, that prospective subgrantees will have available funds for all project costs that exceed the amount of the grant, and that prospective subgrantees will comply with all Program requirements, including service milestones.
-To the extent the Eligible Entity disburses funding to subgrantees only upon completion of the associated tasks, the Eligible
+To the extent the Eligible Entity disburses funding to subgrantees only upon completion of the associated tasks, the Eligible Entity will require each prospective subgrantee to certify that it has and will continue to have sufficient financial resources to cover its eligible costs for the Project until such time as the Eligible Entity authorizes additional disbursements. - b.
+Detail how the Eligible Entity plans to establish a model letter of credit substantially similar to the model letter of credit established by the FCC in connection with the Rural Digital Opportunity Fund (RDOF). - c.
+Detail how the Eligible Entity will require prospective subgrantees to submit audited financial statements. - d.
+Detail how the Eligible Entity will require prospective subgrantees to submit business plans and related analyses that substantiate the sustainability of the proposed project.

-Entity will require each prospective subgrantee to certify that it has and will continue to have sufficient financial resources to cover its eligible costs for the Project until such time as the Eligible Entity authorizes additional disbursements.
+Under the ARPA funding, the division released a Request for Proposals to pre-qualify vendors for participation in some of the ARPA funded last-mile broadband programs.
+The division will use a similar approach to pre-qualify broadband providers for eligibility to participate in the three last-mile broadband programs with BEAD funding.
+In this pre-qualification process, respondents will provide required information for three components - financial, operational, and technical, plus an added managerial component - to document that they meet stated requirements and demonstrate the ability to successfully deploy and sustain any future broadband infrastructure projects that may be awarded.
+Broadband providers will be vetted for multiple programs and funding rounds at one time, reducing the need to submit duplicative information in multiple funding rounds.

-The division will prequalify broadband providers for eligibility to participate in the BEAD program.
-In this pre-qualification process, respondents will provide required information on their financial, operational, technical, managerial capacity, among other requirements, to document that they meet stated requirements and demonstrate the ability to successfully deploy and sustain any future broadband infrastructure projects that may be awarded.
-Broadband providers will be vetted for multiple funding rounds at one time, reducing the need to submit duplicative information in future funding rounds.
+During phase one of the Subgrantee Selection process (pre-qualification), respondents will be asked to provide information demonstrating financial solvency.
+The types of documentation required during the process may include the following:

-During phase one of the Subgrantee Selection process (prequalification), respondents will be asked to provide information demonstrating financial solvency and capacity.
-The types of documentation required during the process will include the following:
+- Audited Financial Statements three years

-- Audited Financial Statements
+- Bank Statements three years

 - Bankruptcy Information

-- Commitment to Performance Security
+- Bank and Investment Reference(s)

 - Current Grants

 - Indebtedness

 - Failure to Perform

 - Organization charts identifying company structure such as parent company and any subsidiaries or affiliates that will perform work in North Carolina.

-Financial solvency and capacity will be assessed based on the documentation described above.
-The office will utilize a risk management partner, KPMG, to analyze the information and provide a financial solvency and capacity review of individual respondents looking at areas such as profitability, liquidity, and leverage.
+Financial solvency and sustainability will be assessed based on documentation described above.
+For the ARPA pre-qualification process, the office utilized a risk management partner, KPMG, to analyze the information and provide a financial solvency review of individual respondents looking at areas such as profitability, liquidity, and leverage.
+The division will use a similar approach for the BEAD pre-qualification.

 Sustainability will be assessed under both the financial solvency component and the operational component of the pre-qualification process.
-Business plans and their related analyses that demonstrate operational capacity will be required to be submitted under the operational component of the pre-qualification process.
+Business plans demonstrating operational capacity will be captured under the operational component of the pre-qualification process.

+Phase two of the Subgrantee Selection process will take place within the launch of each program when broadband providers submit applications for specific projects under the three programs.
 During phase two of the Subgrantee Selection process, applicants will be required to provide documentation of proof of matching funds for any contingent project awards.
 The division will avail itself of the waiver options described for the letter of credit requirement in the Notice of Programmatic Waiver announced by NTIA in late 2023.
 The division will also continue to evaluate the number of grant awards made to any one broadband provider for risk factors related to the financial and operational capacity of the company.